darchr/gem5art/docs/tutorials/spec2017-tutorial.md

 ```

 ## Appendix I. Working SPEC 2017 Benchmarks x CPU Model Matrix
-All benchmarks are compiled in the above set up as of December 2019.
+All benchmarks are compiled in the above set up as of March 2020.
 The following are compiled benchmarks:

 | Benchmarks             | KVM/test       | KVM/ref        | O3CPU/test     | AtomicCPU/test | TimingSimpleCPU/test |